9cat/dicestart/README.md

 dicestart
 =========

-Mini framework with small footprint for easy creating blockchain games.
+Mini framework with small footprint for easy creating blockchain games Satoshidice like.

 PoC game: coinflip with 50% chances to win and 1.95 odds predefined